Gunstar Heroes: Release

-Although McDonald's Treasure Land Adventure was completed first, Treasure decided to wait and release Gunstar Heroes first because they wanted their debut to be an original game.
+Although McDonald's Treasure Land Adventure was completed beforehand, Treasure decided to wait and release Gunstar Heroes first because they wanted their debut to be an original game.
 It was nearly rejected for an American release by Sega of America, only being approved by Mac Senour, the last producer in the reviewing queue after 12 others rejected it.
 Senour believed the other producers dismissed the game because its small character sprites contrasted with the more popular large sprites at the time.
 Senour did ask Treasure to change one boss character because it looked too similar to Adolf Hitler.

 Gunstar Heroes was released in Japan on September 10, 1993, and released in the West the same month.
 Sega underestimated demand in Japan where their initial shipment was only 10,000 units.
 Meanwhile, Sega of America also ordered a small initial print run, as they were not typically confident in games from Sega of Japan.
-The game was not heavily promoted and spread by word of mouth.
+The game was not heavily promoted and spread through speech.
 GameFan particularly enjoyed the game and published the first English interview with Maegawa.
-The game shipped in total around 70,000 copies in Japan, and 200,000 overseas.
+The game shipped around 70,000 copies in Japan, and 200,000 overseas.
 An arcade version was also released for the Sega Mega-Play arcade board.